 Implications for Opiate Addiction Treatment

 So what does all of this research tell us about how to prevent and treat opiate addiction?
-The answer is that not all opiate users conform to the “urban junkie” stereotype so prevalent in the media.
+The answer is that not all opiate users conform to the “urban junkie” stereotype prevalent in the media.
 People addicted to opiates come from all racial backgrounds and socioeconomic groups.

 Prescription Painkiller Overdoses.
 Center for Disease Control and Prevention.
 Retrieved on September 4, 2015.